-There is of course other aspects that everyone else rates their reviews upon such as the user interface, tech support, community support, technical ability, and premium vs. free if it applies.
-All of these are good as well, but to me.
-The ability to create a quiet and stealth-like site as described in my prior blog is top priority to me as I’m a bit of a Luddite which does not appreciate the reliance of other servers to fulfill the basic functions of these site.
+There is, of course, other aspects that everyone else rates their reviews upon such as the user interface, tech support, community support, technical ability, and premium vs. free if it applies.
+All of these are good as well but to me.
+The ability to create a quiet and stealth-like site as described in my prior blog is the top priority to me as I'm a bit of a Luddite which does not appreciate the reliance of other servers to fulfill the basic functions of this site.
 Keep it in-house or GTFO!

 But S, WordPress already HAS a review section on their site.
 Isn't it a little stupid to host your reviews here AND on WordPress.com?

 Dating back to my rants on Web Isolation.
 You can't trust if other sites will be around as long as your own.
 In WordPress.com's case; You can't tell if the Gods of CMS will decide to totally screw the feedback and reviews of plugins.
 That instead they want to shove all feedback into their forums which is not even linked properly.
 We also get 403 forbidden errors for even editing my profile over there as well.
 Everything about the WordPress site seems to be breaking rather hard..
 Heh, we think it's time for them to get new everything!;)